os-cau/cau-repl/docs/repl.md

 > `String name = <job's key>` - Set a descriptive name for your job to make identifying it easier.
 If omitted, your job's
 > auto-generated key will also be used as its name.
 >
-> `boolean progress = false` - Log job progress to the REPL periodically.
+> `Boolean progress = false` - Log job progress to the REPL periodically.
 Best combined with `background = false`.
 >
-> `String resume = null` - Pass the `key` of a finished ReplJob here to resume it.
+> `String resume` - Pass the `key` of a finished ReplJob here to resume it.
 When you resume a job, your
 > new job's state will be initialized from the persistent state file of the old job in the REPL's work directory.
 > This includes inputs, results as well as its internal log.
 > By default, only inputs that were not successfully processed (i.e. inputs that have failed, never started or started and
 > did not finish at all) will be processed when you start the new job.
 Do not pass the `inputs` parameter when you
 > resume - input values will automatically be read from the old job's state file.
 >
-> `boolean retryerror = true` - When resuming a job, disable to not retry inputs that threw an exception.
+> `Boolean retryerror = true` - When resuming a job, disable to not retry inputs that threw an exception.
 >
-> `boolean retrysuccess = false` - When resudimg a job, enable to also retry inputs that were successful.
+> `Boolean retrysuccess = false` - When resudimg a job, enable to also retry inputs that were successful.
 >
-> `ThreadFactory threadfactory = null` - Use a custom ThreadFactory to spawn the worker threads.
+> `ThreadFactory threadfactory` - Use a custom ThreadFactory to spawn the worker threads.
 If unspecified, the
 > system default is used.
 >
 > **Returns** the [ReplJob](TODO) that was created.